 Dylan, Clapton, Richards, Waters stand by the tale

-Robert goes on to extraordinary fame, he records 29 songs in a couple of years.
+Robert went on to extraordinary fame, recording 29 songs in a couple of years.
 Thelonious Monks, Eric Clapton, Keith Richards, John Mayer, Bod Dylan, Muddy Waters, and hundreds more are inspired by Robert’s techniques to take up the ax.

 Johnson instantly rose to fame.
 He has money.
 He has class.
 He has adoring fans.
-And in every town he performed in he has at least one lover warming his bed and waiting to rock his world for the night.
+In every town he performed in, he had at least one lover warming his bed and waiting to rock his world for the night.